moeamaya/architechie/src/pages/team/index.md

     location: sf
     name: Blake<br>Hudelson
     text: >
-      Blake is a designer and educator working at the intersection of technology and design.
-Blake has designed interactive experiences, connected products, mobile and web interfaces, and environments for a range of clients including Google, CBS, the Exploratorium Science Museum, and the United States Department of Defense.<br><br> Currently, he works as a designer at Google ATAP and teaches at California College of the Arts.
+      Blake Hudelson is an entrepreneur and design leader.
+His career spans 15+ years across architecture, interaction design, industrial design, and entrepreneurship.
+Blake has worked at some of the world’s most venerated design firms including SOM, Method, and Google ATAP.<br><br> Blake currently works at Atomic, a venture studio and startup incubator where he works launching new products and companies.
 Blake studied Architecture and Urban Planning at CCA and Cal Poly, SLO.
   - image: /img/gavin.png
     location: sf
     name: Gavin<br>Johns